The Cycle of Addiction and Relapse: And How To Stop It

 Breaking the Cycle

 The cost of addictions throughout the United States alone is more than a staggering $740 billion annually.
 Overcoming an addiction is not a simple process.
-But, it is possible with the right inpatient or outpatient rehabilitation program and treatment facility.
+But, it is possible with the right addiction treatment program.

 Rehabilitation centers today are treating both the mind and body.
 But, they cannot help if they do not know who needs assistance.
 If you or someone you know needs help for alcohol or substance abuse, call one of our treatment professionals today.
 Help is just a phone call away.